youkkka/big-data-challenge/README.md

 ## How to run the project?

 Make sure you have docker engine and docker compose installed.

+From Twitter-API get Twitter consumer and access tokens and put them in twitter_keys.py.
+These keys are sensitive data and I'm not sure how to handle this in a public repository but I will demonstrate the running example during the interview.

-In command line go to project directory and run
+In command line go to the project directory and run

 ```
 docker-compose up